 With this option, your pet is cremated privately at a licensed crematory.
 The ashes are contained in a lovely wooden urn within a velvet bag.
-They are available directly from the crematory, can be mailed to you for $25, or can be hand-delivered to your home for an additional fee.
+They are available directly from the crematory or can be hand-delivered or returned via courier to your home for an additional fee.

 This option is for families that don't wish to have their pet's ashes returned nor wish to bury at home.
 Pets are respectfully cremated with other pets at a licensed crematory and ashes are scattered together.

 For pets over 30 pounds, we may ask your assistance moving your loved one if cremation has been requested.
 If additional help is needed outside what is available in the home, we may request that the crematory come to assist us.
 In this case, an additional fee will be needed to cover their charge.